Winter driving tips

 Stock your vehicle with winter essentials

-It’s safest to be extra prepared for winter weather when driving.
-Some supplies you should keep in your car during the winter are:
+Some supplies you should keep in your company vehicles during the winter are:

 - A small snow shovel, broom, and ice scraper